Open-Model-Initiative/graphcap/doc/concepts/perspectives.rst

 Built-in Perspectives
 ===================

-GraphCap comes with a diverse set of built-in perspectives, each designed for specific use cases:
+graphcap comes with a diverse set of built-in perspectives, each designed for specific use cases:

 Graph Caption
 ------------